svanderburg/DisnixWebService/README.md

 Installation
 ============
-Besides a working Disnix installation, you need a running Java servlet container, compile this package from source code with Apache Ant and install it in the servlet container.
-The manual provides for more details on how to this with Apache Tomcat.
+Besides a working Disnix installation, you need a running Java servlet container, compile this package from source code with Apache Ant and install the corresponding WAR file in the servlet container.
+The manual of this package provides for more details on how to this with Apache Tomcat.

 Usage
 =====